The best tool for the job.

 Craig Claiborne, Craig Claiborne’s Favorites from The New York Times, 1975, p.
 73.

 Our company’s home is here in Brooklyn, NY, literally down the street from the late, great Waldow Co., the last pot maker from the heyday of coppersmithing in America.
-We got our start on the old Waldow tooling before designing our own, and now Brooklyn Copper Cookware is a true native of America’s foodie ghetto, still hand-made, still 100% American, and ever more committed to sustainable manufacturing and super-low environmental impact.
+We got our start on the old Waldow tooling before designing our own, and now Brooklyn Copper Cookware is a true native of America’s foodie ghetto, hand-made down to the rivets in America, and ever more committed to sustainable manufacturing and super-low environmental impact.

 We not only know pots, we know cooking.
 That’s what got us into this business.